-The school building opens to students at 8:00 am.
-We ask that parents not drop students off before that time as we have no supervision before 8:00 am.
-Students are asked to eat breakfast and then report to 1st period when the bell sounds at 8:20 a.m.
+The school building opens to students at 7:55 am.
+We ask that parents not drop students off before that time as we have no supervision before 7:55 am.
+Students are asked to eat breakfast and then report to homeroom when they are finished.
+Students are considered tardy to 1st period at 8:30 am.